Find the Right Warehouse Facility: 8 Priorities

 Selecting the right facility is the first step to loss prevention.
 Knowing what questions to ask and industry best practices puts you in a better position to assess the quality of your warehousing partner.
 Before any contracts are signed, have a conversation with the warehouse operator or freight forwarder about available features, services provided, and risk management practices.
 Look for these essentials:

-1. Property Security
+1. Property security

 Security camera within a shield icon.